Sumitkj23/Library-Management-System/README.md

                               ----------------------------------------------

             New_book Button calls 'New_Book.java'
-    #New_Book.java   :   Take new book information and add into 'Book' tabel
+    #New_Book.java   :   Take new book information and add into 'Book' table

                               ------------------------------------------------

             Statistics Button calls 'Statistics.java'
-    #Statistics.java   :   There are two tabel for showing 'issue book' and 'return book' information
+    #Statistics.java   :   There are two table for showing 'issue book' and 'return book' information
-                            jTabel1 fetch all data from 'Isuue_Book' tabel jTabel2 fetch all data from 'Return_Book' tabel
+                            jtable1 fetch all data from 'Isuue_Book' table jTable2 fetch all data from 'Return_Book' table

                              -------------------------------------------------

             Student Button calls 'Student.java'
     #Student.java   :   Take data for add new student in library(entry data)
-                        all the data save into 'Student' tabel
+                        all the data save into 'Student' table

                             --------------------------------------------------

             Issue_Book Button call 'Issue_Book.java'
     #Issue_Book.java   :   Enter here 'bookId' and 'studentId'
-                          entering 'bookId' and click on search button  (fetch the data from 'New_Book' tabel) if book exist in library then it will automatically fill all data into textfields entering 'studentId' and click on search button (fetch the data from 'Student' tabel) if student exist in library entry then it will automatically fill all data into textfields If all data filled coorectly then all the data will store into 'Issue_Book' tabel
+                          entering 'bookId' and click on search button  (fetch the data from 'New_Book' table) if book exist in library then it will automatically fill all data into textfields entering 'studentId' and click on search button (fetch the data from 'Student' table) if student exist in library entry then it will automatically fill all data into textfields If all data filled coorectly then all the data will store into 'Issue_Book' table

                           ----------------------------------------------------

             Return_Book Button call 'Return_Book.java'
     #Return_Book.java   :   Enter here 'studentId' for check this studentId's student have any issued book
-                           entering 'studentId' and click on search button  (fetch the data from 'Issue_Book' tabel) if book issued then it will automatically field all data into textfields If all data filled coorectly then all the data will store into 'Return_Book' tabel
+                           entering 'studentId' and click on search button  (fetch the data from 'Issue_Book' table) if book issued then it will automatically field all data into textfields If all data filled coorectly then all the data will store into 'Return_Book' table

                             ---------------------------------------------------